Word/figurative mark DE395279062

 After years of enormous professional and social success, a darker phase in Chanel's life begins, which sounds like an agent thriller.
 Her new lover becomes Baron Hans Günther von Dincklage, who works first as a German spy, then for the Nazi occupation forces in France.

 At the outbreak of war, Chanel closes her business completely.
 She then becomes entangled in actions that later earn her accusations of collaboration or even spying for the Nazis.
 These allegedly filed her as agent "F-7124" with the code name "Westminster".
 She was allegedly involved in a failed operation in 1943, code-named "Modellhut (Model Hat)," in which she was supposed to establish contact between Winston Churchill (whom she knew well personally) and the SS to begin secret negotiations for a separate peace between Hitler and Britain.

 At the end of the war, Coco Chanel is briefly arrested.
 She then lives with Dincklage in Switzerland for years.
 It is not until 1954 that she returns to Paris.
 And then she manages an incredible comeback: after years of abstinence from the short-lived fashion scene, at over 70 years of age she once again manages to become one of the defining figures of the industry.
-Above all, the pared-down "Little Black Dress" of 1957, suitable for any occasion, cemented her regained world fame, as did her distinctive costumes (made of tweed, for example).
+Above all, the pared-down "Little Black Dress", suitable for any occasion, cemented her regained world fame, as did her distinctive costumes (made of tweed, for example).